qmonnet/rbpf/README.md

 For `struct EbpfVmFixedMbuff`, two additional arguments must be passed to the
 constructor: `data_offset` and `data_end_offset`.
-They are the offset (byte number) at which the pointers to the beginning and to the end, respectively, of the memory area of the packet data, are to be stored in the internal metadata buffer each time the program is executed.
+They are the offset (byte number) at which the pointers to the beginning and to the end, respectively, of the memory area of packet data are to be stored in the internal metadata buffer each time the program is executed.
 Other structs do not use this mechanism and do not need those offsets.